saturnlighting/literature-review/README.md

 connectivity) and especially safe cycling infrastructure affects cycling uptake.
-Less attention has been paid to the impact that micro-environmental factors such as road lighting may have on people’s choice to cycle. <Aim>This paper provides a review of the scientific literature on the relationship between road lighting and cycling uptake and identifies existing gaps in research and knowledge. <Method>We used a hybrid systematic and snowballing method.
-TBC studies were reviewed.
+Less attention has been paid to the impact that micro-environmental factors such as road lighting may have on people’s choice to cycle.
+This paper provides a review of the scientific literature on the relationship between road lighting and cycling uptake and identifies existing gaps in research and knowledge. <Method>We used a hybrid systematic and snowballing method.
+TBC empirical studies were reviewed.
+The studies used subjective and objective methods.
-Subjective and objective studies were found. <Results>The literature suggests that road lighting has a strong positive effect on cycling levels during the night.
-The impact is higher among women. <Gaps>More research on the effect of road lighting specifically on cycling is needed, including in developing countries, in countries with different latitudes to most Western countries, and on the different impact that road lighting has on cyclists of different ages and social groups.
+<Results>Results suggest that road lighting has a strong positive effect
+on cycling levels during the night.
+The impact is higher among women.
+More research on the effect of road lighting specifically on cycling is needed, including in developing countries, in countries with different latitudes to most Western countries, and on the different impact that road lighting has on cyclists of different ages and social groups.